olleepalmer/olleepalmer.github.io/_drafts/2019-10-07-optimizely-program-management-review.md

 Let’s get this out of the way: I love Optimizely.
 I’ve been using it daily since 2013 and it’s hands down the best experimentation platform out there.

-A couple of years ago, they bought a company called Experiment Engine and rebranded it as Program Management.
-It’s a product thats designed to help businesses organise and scale up their experimentation programs.
+A couple of years ago, they bought a company called Experiment Engine.
+Experiment Engine purported to deal with the problem that a lot of businessses face: how do you organise your testing program in such a way that allows you to scale up, run more tests, get lots of people involved and maintain your sanity,

+Optimizely rebranded this product as Program Management and bolted it on as an extra feature for certain tiers of users.

-Without having laid hands on it, I was always a bit skeptic about Program Management, though.
+Without having laid hands on it, I was always a bit skeptic about Program Management.
 I’ve been using a simple Jira Kanban board for years and it works really, really well.

-The major reservations I had were:
+My key reservations were:

 1. What could Program Management do better than my Jira board?
 2. Is vendor lock-in a great idea?
 What if we stopped using Opfimizely?
 We’d have to migrate everything out of there into a third party, independent tool.
 That would be a major pain.

-A few months ago, one my clients switched to a new type of Optimizely plan and got Program Management thrown in as an added bonus.
+A few months ago, one my clients switched to a new plan tier which allowed Program Management for no additional cost.

+We were excited to try it out.

 Now, I know, if it ain’t broke, etc. but the tool has the explicit remit of helping people to speed up their experimentation programs.
 That’s exactly what I like doing, so I figured that if we weren’t actually paying for it, it’d be worth seeing how it compares.